mojocraftdojo/fraud_detection/README.md

 The dataset contains more than 284k transactions and 30 features which most of them have already been PCA transformed, but there are still EDA work need to be done before modeling.

-The standard ML models tested and compared here are:
+The machine learning models tested and compared here are:

    -- Logistic Regression